Statistics

 Was the conductor on over 90 television series and Films including the Life of Brian.

-Alan Wheatley (died 1991 aged 84) would be 117 - credited as Temmosus in The Daleks
+Alan Wheatley (died 1991 aged 84) would have been 117 - credited as Temmosus in The Daleks

 Alan Wheatley was a radio announcer who turned to stage and screen acting in the 1930's.
 He featured in many British films and television productions during the black and white era.